-Our GCN Committee consists of three trustees, each of whom is a person determined by our board of trustees to be an independent trustee and a majority of whom must be residents of Canada.
+Our GCN Committee consists of four trustees, each of whom is a person determined by our board of trustees to be an independent trustee and a majority of whom must be residents of Canada.
 Our GCN Committee is charged with reviewing, overseeing and evaluating our corporate governance, compensation and nominating policies.
-Our GCN Committee is currently comprised of Gary Collins, Tamara Vrooman and Paul Mussenden, a majority of whom are resident Canadians.
-Paul Mussenden chairs the GCN Committee.
+Our GCN Committee is currently comprised of Paul Mussenden, who acts as the chair of this committee, Gary Collins, Tamara Vrooman, and Poonam Puri, a majority of whom are resident Canadians.
 No member of our GCN Committee is or will be one of our officers, and as such, our board believes that our GCN Committee will be able to conduct its activities in an objective manner.